Headless CMS: The Future of Modern Web Development

 Ideal forGeneral projectsEnterpriseCollaborationNext.js projectsSmall–medium projects

-When NOT to Choose a Headless CMS
+When NOT to choose a headless CMS

 • Quick MVP: if you need a working site in 2 weeks, WordPress + premium theme is faster